subatomicdev/binance-futures-cpp/README.md

 # Binance WebSockets
-binancews is a C++ library which receives market data from the Binance crypto currency exchange.
+binancews is a C++17 library which receives market data from the Binance crypto currency exchange.

 The project uses Microsoft's cpprestsdk for asynchronous websocket functionality to receive the market data.